regexyl/notes/2024 Goals.md

 # Non-concrete goals

-1. Have a well-defined productivity system
+1. Have a well-defined productivity system (information aggregation -> publication).
+2. Have a habit tracker + Update it on a daily basis.

 # Concrete goals